Details about trips and logistics, if you don't see what you need here please call us!

 Prior to the trip:

-Guests will receive emails with Passenger information forms (medical, dietary and misc.), liability forms and proof of COVID-19 vaccination forms.
+Guests will receive emails with Passenger information forms (medical, dietary and misc.), liability forms.
 We will also gather information about your travel plans, including where you will be staying so that we can pick you up the day of launch.